Azure-Samples/streaming-at-scale/eventhubskafka-databricks-cosmosdb/README.md

 ## Solution customization

-If you want to change some setting of the solution, like number of load test clients, Cosmos DB RU and so on, you can do it right in the `create-solution.sh` script, by changing any of these values:
+If you want to change some setting of the solution, like the number of load test clients, Cosmos DB RU and so on, you can do it right in the `create-solution.sh` script, by changing any of these values:

     export EVENTHUB_PARTITIONS=2
     export EVENTHUB_CAPACITY=2